-Neo-Nazis Are Planning A Concert For Hitler's Birthday In Poland
+Neo-Nazis Are Planning A Concert In Poland For Hitler's Birthday

 The TVN report brought widespread condemnation from across Poland's political spectrum, and Polish Prime Minister Mateusz Morawiecki called for the group to be banned.

 "These two totalitarianisms, Nazism and communism were the greatest tragedies in the history of mankind," Morawiecki said during televised remarks on Jan.
-23. "In Poland there can not be the slightest tolerance for Nazi, fascist or communist symbols.
+23. "In Poland there cannot be the slightest tolerance for Nazi, fascist, or communist symbols.
 Their presentation is against the law and against all our values."

 Five people were arrested after the TVN documentary aired for violating a Polish law against promoting fascism.
 That law is narrowly interpreted; groups that describe themselves as "authoritarian" and "racial separatists" organize a march of tens of thousands every year in Warsaw to celebrate Poland's Independence Day, and some participants in last year's march carried banners of the Celtic Cross, which was also used as a Nazi symbol.

 Prosecutors do sometimes bring charges for using symbols directly associated with Nazi Germany.
 Some members of the group that organize the Independence Day march, the National Radical Camp, were convicted of using Hitler salutes in 2008.
-Authorities tried unsuccessfully to get the group banned in TKTK when Poland's government was lead by left-leaning lawmakers, but the lawmakers of the nationalist party that now governs Poland have generally backed the march since taking power in 2015.
+Authorities tried unsuccessfully to get the group banned when Poland's government was lead by left-leaning lawmakers, but the lawmakers of the nationalist party that now governs Poland have generally backed the march since taking power in 2015.

 J. Lester Feder is a world correspondent for BuzzFeed News and is based in Washington, DC.
 His secure PGP fingerprint is 2353 DB68 8AA6 92BD 67B8 94DF 37D8 0A6F D70B 7211